zeplin/storybook-zeplin/README.md

 ### 4. Add a Zeplin link to your story

-Storybook zeplin takes parameter `zeplinLink` as an array of elements containing a name and a link.
+Storybook Zeplin takes parameter `zeplinLink` as an array of elements containing a name and a link.
 For the link, you can use full web URL or app URI of Zeplin components/screens.

-Example of zeplin to all stories in a file:
+Example of Zeplin to all stories in a file:

 ```jsx
 export default {